Global Keys

 - Use meaningful prefixes to categorize keys (e.g.,

-) - Leverage global keys for cross-queue task correlation
+order-,customer-) - Leverage global keys for cross-queue task correlation

 - Maintain documentation of your global key schema